db47h/hwsim/README.md

 ### Custom parts

-Custom parts can be created by simply creating a `PartSpec` struct:
+Custom parts are components whose logic is written in Go.
+Such components can be used to interface with Go code, or simply to improve performance by rewriting a complex chip in Go (adders, ALUs, RAM).

+A custom component is just a struct with custom field tags that implements the Updater interface:

 ```go
     // sample custom XOR gate